-If you are looking to retire in the next five years and would like to gradually reduce the amount that you are working, there are three different options available to you as per the Agreement to End Mandatory Retirement.
-This precedent-setting agreement, which was achieved by the Faculty Association ahead of the changes to provincial legislation, offers:
+If you are looking to retire in the next five years and would like to gradually reduce the amount that you are working, there are three different options available to you.
+These are outlined in the Letter of Understanding between UBC and UBCFA re: Letter of Understanding – Retirement Options.

 Once you’ve reviewed your options, make an appointment to talk with your Head.
 If you’re still unsure about what to do or would like to discuss these options further, contact us for an appointment.